Math-AI-Caltech/Snake-in-the-Box/README.md

 | 13 | **2924** | 2900 | +24 | ≥ 30 |

 [^1]: Across millions of sampled length-191 snakes, exactly these 131 symmetry classes occur; we conjecture there are no others.
-We make no such completeness claim for $n \geq 10$.
+We make no such completeness claim for n ≥ 10.

 ## Coils: `record_coils.csv`